getgrav/grav-learn/pages/08.advanced/09.grav-development/docs.md

 5. Prepare your forked repository with a new release.

-6. Add a note to the README that this repository is the new master and link back to the old repository.
+6. Add a note to the README that this repository is the new `main` and link back to the old repository.

 7. Reply to the issue, giving the maintainers the new URL for the plugin.